martinmodrak/bbs-metaanalysis-bayes/README.md

 Contents of the files:

 - `data` folder, contains the main dataset and results of the frequentist analyses from the main manuscript
-- `main_analysis.Rmd` source for Appendix 2, describing (both in accessible and a mathy way) the model reported in the main manuscript.
+- `main_analysis.Rmd` describes (both in accessible and a mathy way) the model reported in the main manuscript.
 Reproduces all of the Bayesian figures from the main manscript + some additional checks and insights
-- `alternative_models.Rmd` source for Appendix 4, describes all alternative models we tried throughout the analysis and shows posterior predictive checks that guided our selection of the model for the main analysis
+- `alternative_models.Rmd` describes all alternative models we tried throughout the analysis and shows posterior predictive checks that guided our selection of the model for the main analysis
-- `multiverse_analysis.Rmd` source for Appendix 3, compares how the main conclusions of the paper hold under all alternative models, both Bayesian and frequentist.
+- `multiverse_analysis.Rmd` compares how the main conclusions of the paper hold under all alternative models, both Bayesian and frequentist.
+- `master_document.Rmd` includes the 3 Rmd files above to form a single document for journal submissions
 - `data_processing.R` code to load and preprocess the dataset
 - `models.R` definitions of all models used in the analysis
 - `models_funcs.R` helper functions to easily fit the dataset with all models